AndrewPearcy/hpce-2018-cw6/readme.md

 Process:
-1 - Import the base/background video stream
+1. Import the base/background video stream
-2 - Generate a ground truth set of object positions over time 3 - Combine the base video stream and ground truth objects positions into a new
+2. Generate a ground truth set of object positions over time
-    combined video stream, which reflects the "real" view to the camera.
+3. Combine the base video stream and ground truth objects positions into a new combined video stream, which reflects the "real" view to the camera.
-4 - Run the classifier on the full version, without modelling the spiking or
+4. Run the classifier on the full version, without modelling the spiking or traditional camera.
-    traditional camera.
-4 - Model the spiking camera detecting objects
+5. Model the spiking camera detecting objects \
-    A - Convert the combined video stream to a spiking equivalent with a chosen camera model B - Reconstruct the video stream implied by the spikes C - Run the object detection filter
+    A - Convert the combined video stream to a spiking equivalent with a chosen camera model \
+    B - Reconstruct the video stream implied by the spikes \
+    C - Run the object detection filter
-5 - Model the traditional frame based approach
+6. Model the traditional frame based approach \
-    A - Downsample the high-speed video to simulate the slower frame rate (compared to the event stream).
+    A - Downsample the high-speed video to simulate the slower frame rate (compared to the event stream) \
-    B - Run the object detection filter on the slower video C - Resample the event stream to map it back to the original high frame rate.
+    B - Run the object detection filter on the slower video \
+    C - Resample the event stream to map it back to the original high frame rate.